ickc/bootstrapping-os-environments/macOS/README.md

 	- pyslalib
 	- make_arq

+# List of softwares relying on Rosetta 2

+- port:
+	- stack
+		- pandoc
+		- shellcheck

 # macOS Wallpaper Locations

 Different versions of macOS may have wall papers in the following paths,